Alidafh/FYS-STK4155/project2/README.md

 # Classification and Regression - from linear and logistic regression to neural networks

 About the project

-## Notes
+## Folders

-A full description of the code files can be found on the code folder
+- code: Contains all the code files, the minst data file, a full description of the code can be found in a separate README file in this folder.

-## Credit
+- figures: contains some of the figures generated uing our code
-Builds on example-code used/created by Morten Hjorth-Jensen for the class [FYS-STK4155](https://github.com/CompPhysics/MachineLearning/)
+- output: contains datafiles generated using the gradient.py script

 ## Development
 ### To-Do